jump-dev/MathOptInterface.jl/docs/src/submodules/Bridges/implementation.md

 When querying the [`NumberOfVariables`](@ref), [`NumberOfConstraints`](@ref)
 [`ListOfVariableIndices`](@ref), and [`ListOfConstraintIndices`](@ref), the
 variables and constraints created by the bridges in the underlying model are hidden by the bridge optimizer.
-For this purpose, the bridge should provide access to the variables and constraints it has created by implementing the following methods of [`get`](@ref):
+For this purpose, the bridge must provide access to the variables and constraints it has created by implementing the following methods of [`get`](@ref):
 ```@docs